Angrycreative/composer-plugin-language-update/README.md

 This package will automatically update translations for WordPress core, themes & plugins when you install or update them via composer.*

-*\* This only works if the t10ns are available via the WordPress API.*
+*\* This only works if the translations are available via the WordPress API.*

 ## Installation instructions